-Our Benchmarking the Accounting & Finance Function report shows that 69 percent of U.S. companies rely on Excel, up slightly from 2016.
-While the program is used by organizations of all sizes, smaller companies (78 percent) find it especially valuable.
+Our Benchmarking the Accounting & Finance Function report shows that 63 percent of U.S. companies rely on Excel, down slightly from a year ago.
+While the program is used by organizations of all sizes, smaller companies (69 percent) find accounting with Excel especially valuable.
+Even the American Institute of CPAs has replaced its generic spreadsheet with Excel beginning with the 2018 CPA exam.

-Excel will likely help you boost your productivity, streamline your spreadsheets and maximize your workday.
+Excel is the preferred tool for budgeting and planning across accounting and finance functions, according to the Benchmarking report.
 As one of the CFOs surveyed said, “For anything that is innovative or creative or requires that you bring some gray matter to the table, the spreadsheet cannot be beaten."

 When working on a spreadsheet, there are ways to add special formatting to different cells, columns and rows with less effort.